sevenwestmedia-labs/nx-plugins/.changeset/eighty-roses-jog.md

 '@wanews/nx-pulumi': major
 ---

-Deprecate buildTarget and additionalBuiltTargets, and combines them into buildTargets
+BREAKING: buildTarget and additionalBuiltTargets are now combined into buildTargets